Picard's Shakespeare Books

 This new book from Picard's quarters was later transferred to the ready room, where it would be visible much more often, while the Globe Illustrated Shakespeare wound up in Picard's quarters ("Where Silence Has Lease").
 When the book was visible another time in Picard's quarters, another solution had been found, however (see below).

-behind Picard.
-The visible pages are apparently the same as one episode
+This is the first time that we can see the Globe Illustrated Shakespeare, albeit just as a reflection in the window behind Picard.
+The visible pages are apparently the same as one episode later (1174/1175).

 For "All Good Things" Picard's ready room would be reverted to the state of 2364, but oddly the Shakespeare book was removed altogether from that timeframe.
 In the scenes that take place in the present of 2370, the Annotated Shakespeare is visible as usual.
 In the scenes depicting the past the glass case as well as the Globe Illustrated Shakespeare are missing, although they were evidently already there in "Encounter at Farpoint".

 We can clearly see the Globe Illustrated Shakespeare for the first time.
 Pages 1174/1175 are on top.
 The depiction shows King Edward and Lady Grey from Henry VI, Part III.